 Transport by Blood and the Role of Hemoglobin

 Once oxygen enters the blood, most of it binds to hemoglobin inside red blood cells.
-That's why this protein acts like a delivery truck, carrying oxygen without letting it dissolve freely in plasma.
+Still, this protein acts like a delivery truck, carrying oxygen without letting it dissolve freely in plasma.
 Factors such as iron status, red blood cell count, and overall blood volume strongly influence how much oxygen can be transported at any moment.

 Blood Flow Driven by the Heart